sybrew/the-seo-framework/readme.txt

 With that, we found various query endpoints in WordPress which can be malformed to return broken pages.
 Previously we thought only [pagination was broken](https://core.trac.wordpress.org/ticket/37505)--we were wrong.
 In this update, we mitigated all known reserved and malformable endpoints in WordPress by telling search engines not to index them when abused.

 A few other quality-of-life changes have been made, as well.
-Most prominently, we added some filters.
+Among adding new filters, streamlining the query handler, and fixing known corner-case bugs.

 TODO:
 1. Allow users to select social image resolution (or predefined size)